-In New Jersey there are two main types of variances one usually seeks to apply for.
+In New Jersey there are two main types of variances.
 A “C” variance relates to problems with the shape and dimension of the property that makes it non-conforming with current zoning laws.
 A “C” Variance is often called a setback variance which when granted allows a property owner to build a house or structure closer to the property boundary line than the municipal ordinance allows.

 A “D” variance (often called a use variance) is different.
 It relates mainly to permissible uses of property.
 An example of a use variance is when someone wants to place an office building in a section of town which is zoned strictly for residential use.

 In deciding a variance application, a zoning board must apply specific legal criteria to each case depending upon which variance an applicant is applying for.
 An applicant must produce evidence known as “positive criteria” and “negative criteria”.
 Each criteria is intended to show the board that the variance meets the specific requirements of New Jersey law justifying the granting of a variance.
 A variance will not be granted by a board unless the applicant is able to demonstrate that the specific criteria applies to their property.
 Many times, property owners are unprepared when applying for a variance and have their application denied.

 As the one applying for the variance, the burden of proof is on you to prove that the legal criteria exists to support your application.
 Therefore, it is important that you know the law on zoning and what Municipal Boards are looking for.